GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Results

 \section{Results}

-As discussed in Section~\ref{sec:icm}, we set the line-of-sight core radii $r_3$ to equal either the semi-major ($r_1$) or semi-minor ($r_2$) core radii.
-This provides an exploratory range for the suppression factors, bracketing the most extreme cases, i.e. both inner and outer profiles have $r_3 = r_1$ or both have $r_3 = r_2$.
+Due to our inability to constrain the line-of-sight geometry of MS0735, we had to consider a variety of scenarios for that geometry.
+As discussed in Sect.~\ref{sec:icm}, we set the line-of-sight core radii, $r_3$, to equal either the semimajor ($r_1$) or semiminor ($r_2$) core radii.
+This provides an exploratory range for the suppression factors, bracketing the most extreme cases; in other words, both inner and outer profiles have $r_3 = r_1$ or both have $r_3 = r_2$.
+Similarly, we fit models both with and without enhancement of the SZ signal from the cocoon shock.
+Finally, we also considered both models where the outer profile slope, $\beta_1$, was fixed to the value from V14 (0.98) and ones where it was a free parameter of the model.

-Residual elevation dependent noise has been observed in some MUSTANG2 data.
-This can lead to large scale features of the order of the size of the maps (>8').
-To mitigate this effect, for each TOD, we fit a second order polynomial to the elevation vs. TOD signal to estimate the elevation synchronous signal.
-We then subtracted this polynomial from the data before estimating the noise.
-We fit our model to the data both when this TOD subtraction was performed and when it was not.
-In general the results agree between subtracted and unsubtracted TODs.
-The bowling should also be down-weighted as noise in the fitting procedure via the noise estimation routines in Minkasi.
-The bowl's characteristic scale is the map scale, $\sim 6\arcmin$, and so it should not influence parameter estimation for features near the center of the map with relatively smaller angular scale, like the bubbles.

-We fit models both with and without enhancement of the SZ signal from the cocoon shock.
-Finally, we also considered both models where the outer profile slope $\beta_1$ was fixed to the value from V14 (0.98) and ones where it was a free parameter of the model.
 We considered every permutation of TOD subtraction and $r_3=r_1$ or $r_2$.
 We could not fit for both $\beta_1$ and $\mathcal{M}$ simultaneously as the two parameters are degenerate within the shock envelope, and the observations lack the signal to noise outside the envelope to break that degeneracy.

-The results of these fits are given in Table~\ref{tab:ms0735_res}, while a plot of the data and the residuals of the data for one of our models is shown in Figure~\ref{fig:ms0735_resid}.